FindawayWorld/professorx/README.md

     private boolean authenticate(LoginRequest loginRequest) {

         // Simplistic validation of username and password
-	// This is where each partner would implement their specific user validation and return either true or false if (loginRequest.username.equals("foo") && loginRequest.password.equals("password"))
+	// This is where each partner would implement their specific user authentication and return either true or false if (loginRequest.username.equals("foo") && loginRequest.password.equals("password"))
             return true;